tha061/QoS-Aware-Cluster-Based-Underwater-Acoustic-Sensor-Network/README.md

 MATLAB implementation of the the performance analysis of MAC scheme for quality of service (QoS)-aware and cluster-based underwater acoustic sensor networks.

+Underlying MAC protocols used for this analysis are Aloha_AR and CSMA-AR.
+Implementation of these schemes can be retrieved from our repository: https://github.com/tha061/Adaptive-Retransmission-Scheme-for-Contention-Based-MAC-Protocol-for-UASN.git.

 ### RELATED PUBLICATION:

 Thi-Tham Nguyen, Duc Van Le, Seokhoon Yoon, Maximization of the Supportable Number of Sensors in QoS-Aware Cluster-Based Underwater Acoustic Sensor Networks.
 Sensors 14(3): 4689-4711 (2014)